 set, but not

-Amount of time the object should be cached for.
+Maximum amount of time for which the object will be considered fresh in the cache.
 By default, the value of

 beresp.ttl will be parsed from the

 Expires headers received from the backend.
 Setting this variable takes precedence over those headers.

 Once the TTL is reached, if the object has not been evicted or purged, it will become stale.